Marinating the chicken in Greek yogurt.

 What else can I serve with my Mediterranean chicken kabobs?

-I love to serve mine with some fresh tomatoes, red onions, Kalamata olives and English cucumbers.
+I love to serve this delicious dinner with some fresh cherry tomatoes, red onion, Kalamata olives, feta cheese and English cucumbers.
 The reason I choose English cucumbers over regular ones, the skin is not as tough on English cucumbers.
 English cucumbers are also not covered in wax like on regular cucumbers.
 Also, I personally think they have a better flavor to them.
 If you want some sauces added with this dish, I made homemade tzatziki sauce and hummus.
 Then I also served with some pita bread.
 So what is in tzatziki sauce?
 It is so simple to make!
+So many Mediterranean flavors makes this the best Mediterranean chicken kabobs recipe of all time.

 - 1 cup Greek plain yogurt